windlikestone/HyperStyle3D/README.md

 # Introduction

 This repository contains the official implementation of Directional Texture Editing for 3D Models(ITEM3D).
-Our ITEM3D model presents an efficient solution to the challenging task of texture editing for 3D models.
-By leveraging the knowledge from diffusion models, ITEM3D is capable to optimize the texture and environment map under the guidance of text prompts.
-More results can be viewed on our [Project Page](https://shengqiliu1.github.io/ITEM3D/).
+Our model enables style transfer, attribute editing, shape deformation, and their overlying manipulations under the guidance of text prompts, while preserving 3D consistency.
+More detailed introduction can be viewed on our [Project Page](https://shengqiliu1.github.io/ITEM3D/).

 ## :desktop_computer: Requirements

 NVIDIA GPUs are required for this project.
-We conduct all the training on NVIDIA V100-32GiB (ShapeNet, FFHQ) and NVIDIA A100-80GiB (Objaverse).
+We conduct all the training on NVIDIA RTX 3090-24GiB and NVIDIA RTX A6000-48GiB.
-We have test the inference codes on NVIDIA V100.
 We recommend using anaconda to manage the python environments.

 The environment can be created via ```conda env create -f environment.yml```, and activated via ```conda activate hyperstyle3d```.